tony-cloud/STM32_duino/README.md

 1. Download the latest version from [https://github.com/huaweiwx/STM32GENERIC](https://github.com/huaweiwx/STM32GENERIC)
 2. Unzip it into [Arduino]/hardware folder
-3. Move the files in hardware/STM32GENERIC/tools folder to hardware/tools folder for allow all arduino arm can sharing it.
+3. Move the files in hardware/STM32GENERIC/tools folder to hardware/tools folder for allow other arduino arm can sharing it.
 4. Install Arduino Zero or Arduino Sam from the board manager for the arm-none-eabi-gcc compiler
-5. Download the [latest GNU ARM Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads). abov 5.4.0-2016q2,Change compiler.path in [platform.txt](https://github.com/danieleff/STM32GENERIC/blob/master/STM32/platform.txt#L21) to point to that you downloaded.
+5. Download the [latest GNU ARM Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads). above 5.4.0-2016q2,Change compiler.path in [platform.txt](https://github.com/danieleff/STM32GENERIC/blob/master/STM32/platform.txt#L21) to point to that you downloaded.
    Example for default position:  C:\Users\Administrator\AppData\Local\Arduino15\packages\arduino\tools\arm-none-eabi-gcc\
 6. Create a folder c:\Tmp
 7. Modify environment variables TEMP and TMP as:
    TEMP=c:\Tmp
    TMP=c:\Tmp
-   Because of the Windows command line length limit, we need to modify the environment variables to compile more files (exp. uCGUI)
+   Because of the Windows command line length limit, we need to modify the environment variables to compile more files (Such as uCGUI)